 The waterfront of Toronto offers picturesque views of Lake Ontario and a vibrant mix of shops, restaurants, and attractions.
 Visitors can take a stroll along the boardwalk, enjoy a ferry ride to the Toronto Islands, or take a boat tour of the harbor.

 Travel visa requirements for Toronto depend on your country of citizenship.
 Citizens of many countries, including the United States, do not require a visa for stays of up to 6 months.
-However, some countries do require a visa or a visa waiver, and it’s important to check the visa requirements before planning your trip.
+However, some countries do require a visa or a visa waiver, and it’s important to check the visa requirements (e.g. the appropriate photo for a Canadian visa) before planning your trip.